-Credit 1 Grade 12 Fee of \$10 - 1 time for all AP classes Year Prerequisite: Spanish IV
+Year Credit 1 Grade 12 Prerequisite: Spanish IV

 This course is designed around the Ohio World Language Standards and American Council of the Teaching of Foreign Language (ACTFL).
 Units will utilize 21st century skills and authentic resources to engage learners in relevant and meaningful use of the new language and exploration of the culture.
 Level 5 of the World Language class is designed to provide students the opportunity to further communication in the target language via reading, writing, listening and speaking skills.
-According to ACTFL, the proficiency goal for a level 5 student is Intermediate-Mid/High or the ability to describe in strings of sentences and express personal thoughts, opinions or debate in multiple time frames.
-Students are able to earn college credit by performing well on college placement tests and on the Advanced Placement (AP) exam for those universities accepting AP exam scores.
+According to ACTFL, the proficiency goal for a level 5 student is Intermediate-High or the ability to describe in strings of sentences and express personal thoughts, opinions or debate in multiple time frames.
+Students have the opportunity to earn college credit by performing well on the Advanced Placement as well as earn The Ohio Seal of Biliteracy at this level stating that they are proficient in English and another language.
+Please reference the Northview website for any summer work assigned.

 See teacher for assigned summer activity.
-Return to course offering page: 9, 10, 11, 12